-Joshua Krohn has been an elementary music specialist, band and choral director, elementary music clinician, professional developer, and private music instructor.
-Over the last sixteen years he has led full-scale Broadway-style musicals, before-school orchestras, choirs, wind ensembles, guitar ensembles, recorder ensembles, theater clubs, and after-school tutoring for thousands of Washington, DC, Public Schools (DCPS) elementary students.
+Joshua Krohn has been an elementary music specialist, secondary band and choral director, elementary music clinician, professional developer, and private music instructor.
+He earned his Bachelors and Masters degrees in Music Education from Virginia Commonwealth University and his PhD in Music Education from Boston University.
+He has also completed his work in National Board Certification for Early/Middle Childhood Music.
+Over his nineteen years of teaching, he has led full-scale Broadway-style musicals, before-school orchestras, choirs, wind ensembles, guitar ensembles, recorder ensembles, theater clubs, and after-school tutoring for thousands of Washington, DC, Public Schools (DCPS) elementary students.
 Since 2009 Krohn has led close to 60 music professional development sessions both locally and nationally.
 By 2010 Krohn was leading more than 110 DCPS music teachers in quarterly professional developments.
 Since 2012, he has been nominated for D.C.
-Teacher of the Year five times, and since 2014, he has been nominated for the National LifeChanger of the Year award three times.
-Krohn has also been twice nominated for a Grammy Music Educator Award.
+Teacher of the Year seven times, and since 2014, he has been nominated for the National LifeChanger of the Year award three times.
+Krohn has also been three nominated for a Grammy Music Educator Award and is a current quarterfinalist.
 In 2016 Krohn was a District Course Chair for DCPS music as well as one of the A.C.E.
 Fellows for Music in DCPS.
 Krohn has also educated students with mild cognitive impairments through severe cognitive impairments, students with learning and emotional disabilities, and students in urban settings, and has led professional development sessions based on teaching special learners.